roberd13/dsedocker/README.md

 Login Succeeded
 ```

 * You are now able to pull the image

    * Although we expect additional changes during this trial period, our hope is to go to production with as few ongoing changes as possible.

    * We want to hear your opinion on this.
 Please tell us what user experience you expect by reaching out to us at techpartner@datastax.com

-   * [DataStax Enterprise](https://store.docker.com/images/datastax): The best distribution of Apache Cassandra™ with integrated Search, Analytics, and Graph capabilities.

 * Docker Hub:
    * [DataStax Studio](https://hub.docker.com/r/datastax/dse-studio/): An interactive developer’s tool for DataStax Enterprise which is designed to help your DSE database, Cassandra Query Language (CQL), DSE Graph, and Gremlin Query Language development.